zerotohero-dev/z2h-stream/episodes/episode-037/composition.md

 Which is equivalent to `a1(c1(c2(...a)))`.

-With that little segue, let’s rework on the above table:
+With that little segue, let’s rework on the table above.

 curr  |acc  | reduction                   |alias|
 ------|  ---|-----------------------------|-----|